krahabb/meross_lan/README.md

 ## Service

 There is a service called `meross_lan.request` exposed to simplify communication with the device and play with it a bit.
 It basically requires the needed informations to setup a command request and send it over MQTT or HTTP without the hassle of signatures and timestamps computations.
 You can check it in the 'Developer Tools' of the HA instance, everything should be enough self-explanatory there.
-Since version 3.0.2 the service allows you to publish the device response as a persistent_notification message in HA so you don't have to dig into logs in order to see the reply.
-The notification is optional and you have to add the `notifyresponse` key to the service call with a value of `true`
+Since version 4.4.0 the service allows you to receive the 'original' device response through the new [HA service response feature](https://www.home-assistant.io/blog/2023/07/05/release-20237/#services-can-now-respond)

 ## Troubleshooting